tanjieling0/tp/docs/UserGuide.md

 ## Adding a person: `add`

 Adds a person (Client, Supplier or Employee) to the address book.
-Each role (eg. Client, Supplier, Employee) has its own specific set of fields that can be added.
+Note that each role (eg. Client, Supplier, Employee) has its own specific set of fields that can be added.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS role/ROLE [dob/yyyy-mm-dd][t/TAG]…​`